 Services are held every Sunday at 10:30 a.m.
-Attendees are expected to follow our COVID-19 procedures, which currently require masking.
+Attendees are expected to follow our COVID-19 procedures, which currently include optional masking.
 You can watch our services live on Facebook or watch recordings on YouTube.

 Our church always has a LOT going on, including book clubs, dinner gatherings, and social justice work.
 And did we mention our incredible children's religious education program?
 The best way to keep up with everything is by receiving our weekly emails.
 Just click here to subscribe.

-Westside is delighted to announce that the Rev. Don Strickland has accepted an offer to serve as our contract minister.
-We are in the process of completing the necessary paperwork, and Rev. Strickland is expected to officially join us on June 1.
-If you'd like a sneak peek at the new minister, you can watch a recording of his recent reflection at Westside on our YouTube page.
-Visit https://www.youtube.com/watch?v=8m-3KEFd33c.
+Westside is delighted to have Rev. Don Strickland as our minister.
+If you'd like a sneak peek at his work, you can watch a recording of his recent reflections at Westside on our Youtube page.

 General questions: Office@westsideuu.org

 Health and safety protocols: firstname.lastname@example.org

 We are a young and thriving church located just south of downtown Fort Worth, on 901 Page Avenue, 76110.
 We are united by a covenant of care, mutual respect, and the freedom to independently search for truth and meaning.
 And we strive to provide a full program of activities that will nourish your spirit and stimulate your mind.

 Membership in our church is open to any person 18 years or older who is in sympathy with our purposes and programs and with the Seven Principles of Unitarian Universalism.
 It is specifically understood that membership is open to all qualified persons regardless of race, color, sex, disability, affectional or sexual orientation, gender, gender expression, age, or national origin.